pquiring/javaforce/projects/jfpbx/readme.txt

 First time installation
 =======================
-When you run jPBXlite the first time the database will be blank which means no plugins get loaded.
+When you run jPBX the first time the database will be blank which means no plugins get loaded.
 Log into the admin console and click on the "Database not init" message.
 This will populate the database, including the plugins and menus.
 Now "restart" the server and everything should be working.